akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 ### SpawnProtocol

 The guardian actor should be responsible for initialization of tasks and create the initial actors of the application, but sometimes you might want to spawn new actors from the outside of the guardian actor.
-For example creating an actor that handles a HTTP request.
+For example creating one actor per HTTP request.

 That is not difficult to implement in your behavior, but since this is a common pattern there is a predefined message protocol and implementation of a behavior for this.
 It can be used as the guardian actor of the `ActorSystem`,